gordicaleksa/pytorch-deepdream/README.md

 ## Deep Dream :computer: + :ocean::zzz: = :heart:
-This repo contains PyTorch implementation of the Deep Dream algorithm (:link: blog by [Mordvintstev et al.](https://ai.googleblog.com/2015/06/inceptionism-going-deeper-into-neural.html)).
+This repo contains a PyTorch implementation of the Deep Dream algorithm (:link: blog by [Mordvintstev et al.](https://ai.googleblog.com/2015/06/inceptionism-going-deeper-into-neural.html)).

-**Important note: I just added Jupyter notebook and a full command line support!
-The project will go through another round of refactoring tomorrow (February, 14th, 21).**
+It's got a full support for the **command line** usage and a **Jupyter Notebook**!

 And it will give you the power to create these weird, psychedelic-looking images: